-The required time for processing Italy Tourist visa is different.
+The required time for processing an Italy Tourist visa is different.
 But it often takes 15 days.
 Yet, due to your special case, it might take up to 30 days.
 If the embassy or visa center you apply at is busy, it might take longer.
 The processing time in the tourist season could take even longer.

 How Long is the Italy Tourist Visa Valid for?

 Lots of people ask: “For how long is my Italy tourist visa valid?”.
 You should know that it’s valid for 90 days in six months.
-If you want to know you have exceeded your stay limit or not, count the days you have been to Schengen states in the past six months.
+If you want to know whether you have exceeded your stay limit or not, count the days you have been to Schengen states in the past six months.
 If it’s more than 90 days, then you have reached your limitations.
-If you want to stay for longer than this, you have to apply for another type of Italy visa ; such as a work visa.
+If you want to stay for longer than this, you have to apply for another type of Italy visa, such as a work visa.

 Can You Extend Your Italy Tourist Visa?

 YES and NO. If some Force majeure or emergency has come up that you can not leave Italy, then you can extend your visa.
-Please remember that you have to convince the officials that your reason to stay is urgent.
+Please remember that you have to convince the officials that your reason for staying is urgent.
 You may not extend your Italy Tourist visa to study, work, or stay with relatives.
 For each purpose, you have to apply for another visa type from your resident country.

 Can You Work in Italy with a Tourist Visa?